 Ultimately, a variation of the Wooden Sign concept prevailed as the team favourite.

-To finalize it, I refined the Neverdale Park logo to match the game art, then applied my Wolpertinger typeface to the game title.
+To finalize it, I worked with illustrators to refine the Neverdale Park logo to match the game art, then applied my Wolpertinger typeface to the game title.

 I separated the logo into layers for later animation, eventually used in the onboarding screen, as well as advertisements, social media and online promotions.